 One way to ensure your patient’s needs are being met is by reaching out to other health services.
 Depending on the provider group, there may be a social worker or staff member working through the office who can provide referrals to the appropriate agencies.

-As best practice, we recommend Care Managers develop a list of community resources for which the patient is eligible.
+As a best practice, we recommend care managers develop a list of community resources for which the patient is eligible.

 At the end of the day, you are responsible for ensuring the patient’s chronic conditions are managed properly.